core-wg/oscore/draft-ietf-core-object-security.md

 This section gives an example of message expansion in a request with OSCOAP.

-In this example we assume an extreme 4-byte Cid, based on the assumption of an ACE deployment with billions of clients requesting access to this particular server.
-(A typical Cid, will be 1-2 byte as is discussed in {{appendix-a2}}.)
+In this example we assume an 8-byte Cid.

-* Cid: 0xa1534e3c
+* Cid: 0xa1534e3c9cecad84

 In the example the sequence number is 225, requiring 1 byte to encode.
 (The size of Seq could be larger depending on how many messages that has been sent as is discussed in {{appendix-a2}}.)